-Under this law all working mothers working in government and private companies are guaranteed 105 days paid maternity leave plus 7 days that can be transferred to fathers and an additional 15 days for the single mothers.
+Update: President Rodrigo Duterte has signed into law a bill that will grant additional leave benefits for working mothers, Because of this all working women in the government and private company are given 105 days of paid maternity leave plus 7 days that can be transferred to their husband, And an additional 15 days for single mothers.

 The Congressional bicameral conference has approved the final copy of the Expanded Maternity Leave bill and added five more days to the originally proposed 100-day leave.
 Female workers in private sectors and in the government can now enjoy a longer maternity leave to care for their newborns and recover their better health.